Moment

 3. Lenses For Mobile Phones

 Adding high-quality mobile lenses to your smartphone arsenal can significantly elevate the visual capabilities of your films.
-Simply twist, and voila — better and even more unique-looking footage with real glass, no A.I tricks.
+Twist, and voila — better and even more unique-looking footage with real glass, no A.I. tricks.

-We offer M-Series lenses (for phones made before 2022) and T-Series lenses (for phones newer than 2022).
-Our T-Series is ideal for the new generation of Apple or Android phones, but our M-series is still a wonderful choice for older devices.
+We offer M-Series lenses (for phones made before 2022) and T-Series lenses (newer than 2022).
+Our T-Series is ideal for the new generation of Apple or Android phones, but our M-Series is still a wonderful choice for older devices.
 We'll continue to make M-Series drop-in mounts for as long as they work, but T-Series is the new standard.

 Our fan-favorite mobile Anamorphic lens is perfect for serious mobile creators wanting to create cinematic scenes similar to Blockbuster hits.
 It offers those classic black bars, a profound depth of field, and a smooth, almost buttery-like picture that’s difficult to replicate in post-production.